Care Recommendation for cats

 - Heartworm tests are a necessity before prevention each spring

-- Preventative is necessary from April to November
+- Preventative is necessary from May to November

 - Pet owner resources

-- Distemper: attacks the nervous system- this virus can develop into pneumonia- most common victims are puppies
+- Distemper: attacks the nervous system- this virus can develop into pneumonia-most common victims are puppies

 - Hepatitis: affects the liver